merickson3/merickson3.github.io/_pages/about.md

 Career Objectives
 -----
 I anticipate completing my Ph.D. program in 2023.
-Upon graduating, I hope to serve as a postdoc or split-appointment faculty where I can pursue a versatile research program and develop courses on sustainable ruminant systems.
+Upon graduating, I am searching for an academic position where I can pursue a versatile research program and develop courses on sustainable ruminant systems.
 If you know of an open position, please feel free to reach out to me (merickson3@wisc.edu).

 Research Interests
 -----